The energy distance for ensemble and scenario reduction: Why the energy distance for reduction problems?

-The characterization by characteristic functions allows the energy distance to serve for powerful tests, see \cite{rizzo2016energy}.
+The characterization by characteristic functions allows the energy distance to serve for powerful tests and the characterization of independence, see \cite{rizzo2016energy}.
 For instance \cite{szekely2013energy} show that the energy distance based test for multivariate normality has a high testing power, higher than all commonly used alternatives.
 Moreover, it can be utilized to test for non-parametric characteristics like symmetry or skewness.
-Another, very crucial feature is that the energy distance allows the construction of the distance covariance and distance correlation.
-The latter is a multivariate measure for dependency and can be regarded as a generalization of the Pearson correlation.
-The distance correlation can be used to construct test for multivariate independence which is a remarkable on its own.
-As we want to maintain the dependency structure in the scenario paths properly the energy distance is a suitable candidate for ensemble and scenario reduction.
+The other very crucial feature is that the energy distance allows the construction of the distance covariance and joint distance covariance, \cite{chakraborty2019distance}.
+Those dependency measures can be used to construct tests for multivariate independence, which is remarkable on its own.
+According to \cite{chakraborty2019distance}, this is the only known scale and rotation invariant way to test for multivariate independence.
+As we want to maintain the dependency structure in the scenario paths properly the energy distance serves as a suitable candidate for reduction problems.

 In general, the considered distances for reduction problems have to be computed.
 This holds always for the energy distance $d_{\text{E},p}$ and in ensemble reduction also for the Wasserstein distance $d_{\text{W},p}$.
-The Wasserstein distance (\cite{nguyen2011wasserstein}) can be computed by minimum matching and solving the linear program
+The Wasserstein distance can be computed by minimum matching and solving the linear programming \cite{nguyen2011wasserstein}